CambriaSolutions/wordpress-chatframe-plugin/README.md

    so that the scripts are enqueued before `</body>` instead of in the `<head>`.

-   Without this specification, our window will not populate because our js files depend on the div with the id "root", which occurs just before our scripts are loaded.
+   Without this specification, our window will not populate because our js files depend on the div with the id "cambria-wordpress-chatframe", which occurs just before our scripts are loaded.

 9. Our compiled js creates the chatframe, and populates the div mentioned earlier.